5: Iterations

 - 5.7: Loop patterns

-- This page explains how to use for and while loops to iterate through lists or file contents in order to find specific values, such as the largest or smallest number.
-It outlines the structure of these loops, emphasizing the importance of initializing variables before the loop, processing each item, and analyzing results after the loop concludes.
-A practical example with a list of numbers reinforces these concepts and loop patterns.
+- This page explains how to use for and while loops to iterate through lists or file contents to identify specific values like the largest or smallest.
+It describes the typical structure of these loops, including variable initialization, computations during the iteration, and post-loop examination of results.
+An example with a list of numbers will further illustrate these concepts and loop patterns.

 - 5.8: Counting and Summing Loops